Its-Rohzz/project-2048-game-repo/README.md

 **Do passwordless authentication in docker server and Ansible server for give access of docker server to our ansible server for run the commands in Docker server**
 #### 👨‍💻Go to the Docker server (root user)
-$cd /etc/ssh    -----go to this path then open sshd_config file using vim
+###### 💻go to this path then open sshd_config file using vim and give yes permission to in "password authentication" then uncomment the "permitrootlogin" & remove that "prhibit password" and type here "yes" in front of permitrootlogin and then save it

-$vim sshd_config   ----give yes permission to in "password authentication" then uncomment the "permitrootlogin" & remove that "prhibit password" and type here "yes" in front of permitrootlogin and then save it
+       vim /etc/ssh/sshd_config
-$ cd ../..   ----come back
+###### 💻restart sshd service

-$ service sshd restart   -----restart sshd service
+      service sshd restart

 $ passwd root   -----set password to root user type new password then re-type new password then hit enter your password will be sucessfully set to your server